AntoniosHadji/AntoniosHadji.github.io/_posts/2016-11-30-switch-terminal-colors-at-night.markdown

 I added these cron lines to run these scripts when I want the color switch to occur.
 The script uses `dconf` which requires the `DISPLAY` variable to be set.
 This can be set in the crontab before the script is called.

+However, the `DISPLAY` variable was not enough.
+These cron jobs still don't work.
+I get an error message about dbus-launch failing.
+For now, I'm back to running the script manually after 5pm.
+I will continue to research and update this post when I get it working.

 ```bash
 DISPLAY=:0
 0 17 * * * $HOME/dotfiles/gnome-terminal-colors-solarized/set_light.sh Default --skip-dircolors